 The hit slapstick show won the Best New Comedy Award at the 2015 Olivier Awards as well as rave reviews.
 The ever-growing popularity of the unique West End show led to it receiving a second UK tour and an Asia tour, as well as a Broadway transfer which earned the show a Tony Award for Scenic Design In A Play in 2017.

-It has also been on a US tour and it’s played in France, Israel, and Italy.
-There are also plans for it to run in China, Australia, Hungary, Germany, and more.
+It has also been on a US tour, Australia tour and it’s played in France, Israel, and Italy.

 What’s the show about?